Fenit Lifeboat Station

-Fenit Lifeboat Station is located at the Harbour in Fenit, a village sitting north of the Dingle Peninsula, and south of the River Shannon estuary, on the south west coast of Ireland.
+Fenit Lifeboat Station is located at the Harbour in Fenit, a village sitting north of the Dingle Peninsula, and south of the River Shannon estuary in County Kerry, on the south west coast of Ireland.

 A lifeboat station was first established at Fenit in 1879 by the Royal National Lifeboat Institution (RNLI), and named Tralee Bay Lifeboat Station.

-The station currently operates the lifeboat 14-27 Robert Hywel Jones Williams (ON 1239), on station since 1999, and the small Inshore lifeboat Lizzie (D-860), on station since 2022.
+The station currently operates the lifeboat 13-60 Roy Barker VII (ON 1367), on station since 2026, and the small Inshore lifeboat Lizzie (D-860), on station since 2022.